C API Reference

 Yes | The source |

-Returns: TsPackTree*
+Returns: TS_PACKAlefHandle

-Section titled “ts_pack_parse_bytes()”Parse a raw byte slice.
-Returns NULL if parsing was cancelled or
+Section titled “ts_pack_parser_parse_bytes()”Parse a raw byte slice.

 Signature:

-TsPackTree* result = ts_pack_parse_bytes(instance, (const uint8_t *)"data");Parameters:
+TS_PACKAlefHandle result = ts_pack_parser_parse_bytes(instance, (const uint8_t *)"data");Parameters:

 | Name | Type | Required | Description |